EBZebra/docs/edge/source/guide/configreference.md

 ## Screen
 ### FullScreen
-Sets the Enterprise Browser to fullscreen mode, locking out the OS to the user unless specifically minimized using the Application API.
-Some Windows Mobile devices feature a customized user interface; in this case access is provided to the status bar at the top of the screen.
+Sets the Enterprise Browser app to display in full screen mode, hiding the OS from the user unless specifically minimized using the Application API.
+For Windows Mobile devices that include a custom Zebra user interface, access is provided to the status bar at the top of the screen.
+Enabled by default.

 **Possible Values**